Questions and Answers

-Do I need water sports experience at all, would it make a difference?
+Do I need water sports experience?
+Would it make a difference?

-No but previous water sports experience is an advantage but it will make no significant difference, you will still be SUPing by the end of the lesson
+No, previous water sports experience is an advantage, but it will not make a significant difference.
+You will still be SUPing by the end of the lesson!

 What equipment do the SUPer Club School provide for the lesson?

 We provide the boards, leashes, paddles and buoyancy aids but you will be expected to bring along any personal equipment that you require such as: Trainers that can get wet or wetsuit booties and a towel (just in case).

 What are the class sizes?

 Where is the teaching location?

 Our SUP lessons take place at Thames Sailing Club in Surbiton on the quiet waters of the River Thames with some great back drops.

 What if I can't swim?

 Like any water sport, it is highly recommended that you can swim.
 However, we have buoyancy aids and will ensure that you go no deeper than chest high in the water should you be unfortunate enough to fall in.

 What qualifications do your instructors have?

-We have British Canoeing / ASI / BSUA qualified instructors and abide by the high international standards for SUP school operations.
+We have qualified instructors and abide by the high international standards for SUP school operations.

-Once I have completed the SUP Lesson, what next?
+Once I have completed the SUP Lesson, what's next?

-Now that you can SUP safely and in control, you can enrol in our TSC as a SUP member and join in with us on our SUP adventures, we paddle every Wednesday evening and a lot of Saturdays & Sundays
+Now that you can SUP safely and in control, you can enrol in our TSC as a SUP member.